 This baked salmon recipe is straightforward to make and perfect for those that might be at a beginner level for cooking fish.
 There’s so flipping, sautéing, or any other fancy techniques required.
 It also happens to be the perfect 20-minute meal for when you need dinner on the table in a heartbeat.

 These are the type of recipes I’d email to my husband, for when I just need him to cook dinner.
 I encourage you to do the same with your SO.

 Whether you make this yourself or have someone make it for you, either way, you need to get some garlic butter sauce lovin’ in your life.

 Garlic butter baked salmon in no time at all!
 Start with a simple lemon garlic butter sauce that’s super fancy but also really easy to make then we just pour this on top of a filet of salmon and bake it off in the oven wrapped in foil.
 The salmon is flakey and tender this way, and the garlic butter flavor is out of this world!

 - 1 ¼ pound sockeye or coho salmon (preferably wild-caught)

 - 2 tablespoons EACH: lemon juice AND cold butter, cubed

 - ½ teaspoon salt

-- ¼ teaspoon black pepper
+- ¼ teaspoon EACH: Italian seasoning, red pepper flakes, AND black pepper

 - 1 tablespoon chopped parsley, for garnishing (optional)